SwedbankPay/developer.swedbankpay.com/payments/credit-card/direct.md

 * If the payment shown above is done as a two-phase (Authorization), you will need to implement the Capture and Cancel requests.
 * **Abort:** It is possible to [abort a payment][abort] if the payment has no successful transactions.
 * For reversals, you will need to implement the [Reversal][reversal] request.
-* If you did a PreAuthorization, you will have to send a Finalize to the transaction using [PATCH on the Authorization][finalizing-the-transaction].
+* If you did a PreAuthorization, you will have to send a Finalize to the transaction using [PATCH on the Authorization][finalize].
 * **Callback from PayEx:** Whenever changes to the payment occur a [Callback request][callback-request] will be posted to the `callbackUrl`, generated when the payment was created.

 [abort]: /payments/credit-card/other-features/#abort
-[callback-API-description]: #
-[callback-request]: /payments/credit-card/after-payment
-[CallbackURL]: #
+[callback]: /payments/credit-card/other-features/#callback
 [Cancel]: /payments/credit-card/after-payment/#Cancellations
 [Capture]: /payments/credit-card/after-payment/#Capture
-[finalize-request]: /payments/credit-card/after-payment
-[finalizing-the-transaction]: /payments/credit-card/after-payment
+[finalize]: /payments/credit-card/after-payment/#finalize
 [PCI-link]: https://www.pcisecuritystandards.org/
 [reversal]: /payments/credit-card/after-payment/#Reversals